Sign in

 Day 04: Phakding – Namche Bazar (3,440m)

 We continue the walk on the Everest base camp trail and towards Lobuche Peak after breakfast.
 Our destination for the day is the beautiful mountain town of Namche Bazar.
 The trail takes us through a winding trail up the mountains.
-As we continue the walk towards the destination, we cross several suspension bridges on the trail.
-After checking into the Sagarmatha national park at Monjo, we continue the walk to Namche for the day.
+As we continue the walk toward the destination, we cross several suspension bridges on the trail.
+After checking into the Sagarmatha National Park at Monjo, we continued the walk to Namche for the day.

 Once we reach Namche Bazar, a prosperous mountain trading town in the Everest region, we will check into a guest house and relax.
-A nicely settled town in the terraced slope, Namche Bazar brings you the spectacular views of mountains like Thamserku (6,6232m) and Kongde Ri (6,187m) to its west.
+A nicely settled town on the terraced slope, Namche Bazar brings you spectacular views of mountains like Thamserku (6,6232m) and Kongde Ri (6,187m) to its west.

 Accommodation: Guesthouse